intel/ai-reference-models/docs/general/tensorflow_serving/InstallationGuide.md

 ## Installation
 We will break down the installation into 2 steps:
-* Step 1: Build Intel Optimized TensorFlow Serving Docker image
+* Step 1: Build the Intel Optimized TensorFlow Serving Docker image
 * Step 2: Verify the Docker image by serving a simple model - half_plus_two

 ### Step 1: Build TensorFlow Serving Docker image